 - They are more supportive for growing breasts.
 Nursing bras are made of flexible material that will accommodate fluctuations in breast size.
 These bras also have other supportive features like wide under-bust bands, wide straps, double layers, and knitted-in zones – all with the sole goal of supporting your breasts.
 Why is this important?
 For comfort and prevention of backache.
 Also, your future self will thank you because it prevents breast sagging later on.

 - Nursing bras usually come with up to 6 rows of hook and eye options (and some with bra extenders) to allow room for your diaphragm to grow and expand during pregnancy.

-- If you go straight for nursing bras in early pregnancy, you get the best bang for your buck since you can use it during pregnancy and throughout your breastfeeding journey.
-To me, it doesn’t make sense to buy a maternity bra (without nursing bra features) to wear for a measly 9 months.
+- If you go straight for nursing bras in early pregnancy, you get the best bang for your buck since you can use it as a pregnancy bra and throughout your breastfeeding journey.
+I definitely didn’t want to buy a maternity bra (without nursing bra features) to wear for a measly 9 months.

 What are the benefits of wearing nursing bras when breastfeeding?

 - They are super comfortable!
 You will have engorged breasts and clamped-on nipples.
 You need the softest bras possible.

 - Wireless nursing bras prevent clogged ducts and mastitis.